flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 **Tell us about that.**

-My company, [Eeko Studio](http://www.eekostudio.com/) grew out of one of those things I was passionate about: sustainability.
+My company, [eeko studio](http://www.eekostudio.com/) grew out of one of those things I was passionate about: sustainability.
 I see the benefit in solar and being more sustainable, so I thought, "How can I help them with their cause?"
 I started searching out sustainable companies and hearing their stories, and learning about what they do.
 The ones that won me over were the ones I ended up working with.

-And that's what Eeko ended up being about &mdash; finding clients and things to do that I'm passionate about.
+And that's what eeko ended up being about &mdash; finding clients and things to do that I'm passionate about.
 Anything that needs design help.
-Good ideas need good help.
-Eeko Studio has made a name out of helping small businesses brand themselves.
+Good ideas need good help. eeko studio has made a name out of helping small businesses brand themselves.
 We do logos, print advertising, web design and online advertising.

 **How did you fund your business?**